oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-Here, `eyJhbGci...emhlaUJhZzBZ` represents the SD-JWT and `eyJhb...dYALCGg` represents a Disclosure.
-The Combined Format for Presentation does not contain a Key Binding JWT as the outer container can be signed instead.
+Here, the SD-JWT is shown where `eyJhbGci...emhlaUJhZzBZ` represents the Issuer-signed JWT and `eyJhb...dYALCGg` represents a Disclosure.
+The SD-JWT does not contain a Key Binding JWT as the outer container can be signed instead.

-Other specifications or profiles of this specification may define alternative formats for transporting the Combined Format for Presentation that envelopes multiple such objects into one object, and provides Key Binding using means other than the Key Binding JWT.
+Other specifications or profiles of this specification may define alternative formats for transporting an SD-JWT that envelope multiple such objects into one object, and provides Key Binding using means other than the Key Binding JWT.

 # JWS JSON Serialization {#json_serialization}